PeachyDB-Inc/PeachyDB/README.md

 - **3.l)** Secondary index on user-defined-type is not supported because there is no natural sort order of user-defined-type.
 This is the same as Apache Cassandra.
 - **3.m)** If MV has the same partition key as the base table, please carefully evaluate if you need MV at all, would SI suffice?
 - **3.n)** As with all databases utilizing SI, MV has a performance penalty on writes in exchange for improvements in read performance.
-The more SI,MV on a single table the more the performance impact on writes.
+The more SI,MV on a single table the more the performance loss on writes.

 ## 4. INSERT, DELETE, UPDATE
 Insert, Delete, Update work differently from Apache Cassandra.